jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/speed.md

 which may be an even greater security risk than the individual vulnerabilities alone.

-### If Continuous Hacking includes a manual review, how does Fluid Attacks ensure that development cycles are not slowed down?
+### How are development cycles not slowed down by manual reviews?
+The Squad plan hacking
-Continuous Hacking is first performed on the source code.
+is first performed
+on the source code.
 This allows for hacking
 and development to occur simultaneously,